 Photographs of seeds, the first photo shows seed on a 10 mm grid, in the middle are a dry seed and a seed with the flesh freshly removed.
 The second photo is of fresh and dried seeds on a 10 mm grid.
 Photos 3 and 4 are of a complete plant; the ruler is marked in inches.

 Iris graminea L. has a distribution which ranges from Spain, France, Northern Italy to the Caucasus.
 Although related to Iris spuria, it is a much smaller plant and for garden purposes has little in common with the large spuria cultivars.
 A plum-like scent is often attributed to the flowers of this plant, although the flower shown in the photograph had a wax-like scent devoid of floral or fruity qualities.
 Photos 1 & 2 were taken by Jim McKenney on May 17, 2006 in his zone 7 Montgomery County, Maryland, USA garden.
 In the first photo the white patches on the undersides of the falls are apparent.
 Third photo was taken in its habitat in Spain (Pyrenees) by Oron Peri.

 Iris henryi Baker is a really choice rare little Chinese woodland species with very narrow grassy leaves and light blue flowers on 3" stems.
 Photos by Mark McDonough taken in May 2006.
 Each flower stem has two buds.
 The second photo shows the developing seed capsules.

-Iris koreana Nakai, from Korea, is a dwarf, yellow flowered spreading iris suitable for similar woodsy conditions although taking sun too.
+Iris koreana Nakai from Korea, is a dwarf, yellow flowered spreading iris suitable for similar woodsy conditions although taking sun too.
 One of Darrell's great introductions from his Epimedium nursery known as Garden Vision.
-Two photos by Mark McDonough.
+The first four photos from John Lonsdale.
+The last two photos by Mark McDonough.

 Iris Index - Beardless iris a-k - Beardless iris l-r - Beardless iris s-z - Crested Irises - Garden Bearded Irises - Juno iris a-i - Juno iris j-r - Juno iris s-z - Aril Irises - Miscellaneous Irises - Pacific Coast Irises - Reticulata Irises - Spanish Irises - Belamcanda - Hermodactylus - Pardanthopsis